tobyhodges/fair-research-software/episodes/10-open-collaboration.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Open source applies Copyright licenses permitting others to reuse and adapt your code or data.
-- Permissive licenses allow code to be used in other products providing the copyright statement is displayed.
-- Copyleft licenses require the source code of any modifications to be released under a copyleft license.
-- Creative commons licenses are suitable for non-code files such as documentation and images.
-- Open source software can be sold, but you must supply the source code and the people you sell it to can give it away to somebody else.
-- Add license file to your repository and add a license to each file in case it gets detached.
-- Zenodo can be used to archive a Github repository and obtain a DOI for it.
+- Zenodo can be used to archive a GitHub repository and obtain a DOI for it.
-- We can include a CITATION file to tell people how to cite our code.
+- We include a CITATION file with our code to tell people how to cite it.
-- Github can track bugs or issues with a program.
+- GitHub can help us track bugs or issues with software.
-- Git branches can be used to allow multiple developers to work on the same part of a program in parallel.
+- Git branches can be used to allow multiple developers to work on the same part of code in parallel.
 - The `git branch` command shows the list of branches and can create new branches.
 - The `git switch` command changes which branch we are working on.
 - The `git merge` command merges another branch into the current one.
 - Pull requests allow developers to work on their own branch/fork and then request other developers review their changes before they are merged.

 ::::::::::::::::::::::::::::::::::::::::::::::::::